This site contains affiliate links. We may earn a commission at no cost to you.

 Proton VPN averaged 78 Mbps from Sydney (22% loss) and 192 Mbps from Melbourne (23% loss).
 Enabling Secure Core dropped speeds by a further 15-20%, which is expected given the double-hop routing.
 Standard connections were perfectly usable for all typical tasks including HD streaming.

 Surfshark came in at 74 Mbps from Sydney (26% loss) and 178 Mbps from Melbourne (29% loss).
 Speeds were less consistent than the other three providers, with more variation between testing sessions.
-That said, the slowest individual test still delivered 62 Mbps from Sydney — more than enough for HD streaming.
+The slowest individual result was 62 Mbps from Sydney — more than enough for HD streaming.

 How We Tested